 ½ teaspoon ground ginger

 2 teaspoons Worcestershire Sauce

 1 teaspoon prepared horseradish (freshly grated would be outstanding, if you have access to some horseradish root, or a deli with good fresh horseradish)

 Combine above ingredients and mix thoroughly.
+May heat.

 *Try this sauce with beef fondue sometime.

 You can find this and related recipe(s) by tapping here on the Home Cookin’ index.

 Copyright © 1999-2010 S.H.
 Klock/ The Recipe Reader / at Home Cookin’.